Luksoverse/docs.luksoverse.io/docs/mainnet/complete-node-guide/1-hardware-build/00-start-here.md

 # Start here

+The completete all in 1 guide by LUKSO developer Felix Hildebrandt.
+It guides you from preparing your sytem, setting up your node and validators until configuring your monitors and notifications.

 This section of the guide is about building your blockchain node from scratch.
 Building a custom node can be an exciting and rewarding experience, as it allows you to take an active part in the world of decentralized networks while tailoring the hardware to your specific needs.

 In this guide, I will walk you through my entire process, from selecting the components including router and network properties, to assembling and configuring the node for optimal performance.